ayman-benmada/Sylius-Broken-Link-Handler-Plugin/README.md

 <h1>Sylius Broken Link Handler Plugin</h1>

 <p>
-    The Broken Link Handler plugin enables automatic permanent redirection from outdated links to updated ones and prevents their use by other entities.
+    The Broken Link Handler plugin automatically redirects outdated product and taxon slugs to their new versions, ensuring they remain permanent and preventing their reuse by other entities.
 </p>
 <p>
     The goal is to optimize your site so that search engines can index it more effectively, which will help improve its organic search ranking (SEO).